 If air circulation is important in your room, think carefully before choosing bow windows.
 While opening bow windows can be installed, they are sometimes more expensive or can disrupt the overall flow of the windows' elegant curvature, making them less desirable.
 Bay windows on the other hand can easily accommodate opening mechanisms and function just like ordinary windows.

-When it comes down to your budget, the options are similar, with prices that can bottom out at around $4,000 to $5,000 for more modest jobs.
+When it comes down to your budget, the options are similar, as both are one-off window installations.
+Prices can bottom out at around $4,000 to $5,000 for more modest jobs.
 Bow windows, however, have the potential to demand extra engineering in certain cases, sometimes fetching prices well beyond $10,000.
 The best way to get a clear picture of how much your bay or bow window installation will cost is to talk to a professional.

 | ||Bay Windows ||Bow Windows |